-While customer satisfaction with MoDOT remains relatively high, the percent of Missourians surveyed who says they are satisfied with the job MoDOT is doing dropped from 83% in 2017 to 77% in 2019, a 6% decline.
-In addition, those customers who reported they are very satisfied with MoDOT decreased from 28% to 20%.
+Customer satisfaction with MoDOT continues to remain high.
+Eighty-three percent of Missourians surveyed say they are satisfied with the job MoDOT is doing, up from 81 percent in 2015.
+In addition, those customers reporting they are very satisfied with MoDOT increased from 25 percent to 28 percent.

-Data compiled by the American Customer Satisfaction Index in 2019 continues to show Chick-fil-A as having the highest customer satisfaction rate -86% - out of the hundreds of companies and government agencies the ACSI scores.
+Data compiled by the American Customer Satisfaction Index in 2017 shows Chick-fil-A as having the highest customer satisfaction rate - 87 percent - out of the hundreds of companies and government agencies the ACSI scores.